How to Get Better at Jumping Rope

 Try this 10-Minute Jump Rope Workout

-Perform each move for one minute, progressing through all five in circuit fashion, and transitioning between them with minimal rest.
+Perform each jump rope technique for one minute, progressing through all five in circuit fashion, and transitioning between them with minimal rest.
 Perform two rounds.

 - Stand with the jump rope behind your heels.